SiyuLiu0329/uq-hpc-guide2022/index.md

 python main.py
 ```
 A slurm script has two main parts:
-- specifications: a list of `#SBATCH --...` specifications to describe your request to slurm, including job name, run time and hardware requirements.
+- **specifications**: a list of `#SBATCH --...` specifications to describe your request to slurm, including job name, run time and hardware requirements.
 A full list of options can be found [here](https://slurm.schedmd.com/sbatch.html).
-- main program: following the list of specifications is the commands we would like to execute (such as training a neural network, preprocessing and inferece).
+- **main program**: following the list of specifications is the commands we would like to execute (such as training a neural network, preprocessing and inferece).
 The commands there will be executed **after** on a non-login node with the specifications we defined (gpu etc).

-For deep learning, the most important options are
+For deep learning, the most important specifications are
-- `#SBATCH --gres...`: what GPU and how many to use. `gpu:1` means `1` of any `gpu`.
-We can request a specific type of GPU (e.g. on Wiener we put `#SBATCH --gres=gpu:tesla-smx2:1`)
+- `#SBATCH --gres...`: what resource (typically GPU) and how many to use. `gpu:1` means `1` of any `gpu`.
+We can also request a specific type of GPU if available (e.g. on Wiener we put `#SBATCH --gres=gpu:tesla-smx2:1`).
-- `#SBATCH --partition...`: what partition.
+- `#SBATCH --partition...`: what partition to run the job in.
 Most GPUs reside in `gpu` partiions.
-On rangpur there are `vgpu20` and `vgpu40` hosting 20 and 40GB cards, respectively.
+On Rangpur the paritions are `vgpu20` and `vgpu40` hosting 20 and 40GB cards, respectively.
+Hencing the partion choice will influce what GPU we end up getting.

 In the example `slurm` script, we are requesting for `1` `gpu` from the `20GB gpu` partition.